-Student enrollment for the 2017-2018 school year is 550 students.
+Student enrollment for PK-12th grade is 500 students.
 That number includes students from the Montezuma area as well as students who have open enrolled into the district.

 The elementary school has a wide variety of programs for elementary students.
 The entire elementary uses “The Daily Five” for literacy development.
 Montezuma elementary is proud of the fact that student test scores have continually ranked above average.
 Students who need additional classroom support attend the reading and math lab, Title I program, or special education programs.
 Students attend general music classes two or three times during the week, and concerts are held twice a year for the public to attend.
 Groups also perform for the local nursing homes.
 Band lessons are started in fifth-grade.
 Library skills, art, and physical education classes are also scheduled for students during the week.
 The Talented & Gifted program begins in 4th grade.
 In 2015, Montezuma Elementary was recognized as a model professional learning community.
 The school was one of only 200 schools in the US and Canada to receive this designation.

 Secondary students have a comprehensive range of classes to choose from.
 The strength of the high school is in the core subjects of math, science, language arts and social studies.
 Montezuma also has a number of staff members who are certified to teach college-credit courses to students through the school’s Career Academy.
-“It’s a great benefit, students can leave high school with college credits,” says Brian Moretz, secondary principal.
+Students ohave the opportunity to leave high school with numerous college credits

 Montezuma High School has been awarded a Bronze rating by US News for academic performance.
 Montezuma was 1 of 104 schools in Iowa to receive the recognition, and only 1 of 2 schools in the immediate region.
 Students achieved a 96% success rating in math testing, and 88% success rating in reading scores.

 The district offers more technology than ever and continues to keep up in the ever-changing world of technology at the same time.
 The building has a 200 MBPS Internet connection and is has uninterrupted wireless connectivity.
-There are four iMac labs in the school, containing 20 or more computers as well as 60 iPads located in various classrooms.
-In addition, the school has ten mobile computer labs that house 25 MacBookPro Laptops and four mobile computer labs that house 25 Dell Laptops that students can take to class, giving them more access to technology.
-Students in 9th-12th grade are provided their own Chromebook to use throughout the day.
-All classrooms are equipped with a projection device, document camera and mimeo.
+There are computer labs available in the elementary school.
+Students in 6th-12th grade are provided their own Chromebook to use throughout the day.
+All classrooms are equipped with projection devices.

 Clubs and organizations